PreventionBy Mayo Clinic staff

 Most adolescents and adults receive much of their necessary vitamin D from exposure to sunlight.
 Infants and young children, however, need to avoid direct sun entirely or be especially careful by always wearing sunscreen.

-Make sure your child is consuming foods that contain vitamin D naturally — fatty fish, fish oil and egg yolks — or that have been fortified with vitamin D, such as:
+Make sure your child is eating foods that contain vitamin D naturally — fatty fish, fish oil and egg yolks — or that have been fortified with vitamin D, such as:

 - Infant formula